-OCA tutors and assessors look at the work of BA Hons Photography student David Fletcher.
+OCA tutor and assessor Cheryl Huntbach looks at the work of BA (Hons) Painting student Susan Gedda.

 It is easy to dismiss the Listening Log as less important than the composition component of an assignment, but this is not the case; listening is a crucial part of improving one’s musical ability.
 Therefore, when assessing, it is wonderful to see the work of students who have fully embraced the Listening Log, and David Lake’s submission is a perfect example of this.

 Undertaking live graphic design projects are a great way of testing your creativity in a real world situation.
 It can give your design confidence a boost, being asked to produce something in the first place, being listened to as a designer, seeing your work being used and circulated, and being paid for your efforts.

 These are exciting times for the OCA and being part of the OCA Student Association Committee (OCASA) puts you in a position to influence the way students can experience their studies with the college for the better.
 If you have the time, interest and drive you can make a real difference to the way the college works and the way a student experiences their studies.